Urgent Jobs in Uganda you can apply for – No Qualifications Needed

 Customer Service Representatives

-As businesses digitize their operations, data entry clerks are needed to input and manage information.
+As businesses digitise their operations, data entry clerks are needed to input and manage information.
 This job involves attention to detail and proficiency with basic computer software.
-Local businesses, as well as organizations like the Uganda Revenue Authority, National Social Security Fund (NSSF), and Absa Bank Uganda, require data entry clerks to manage customer records and transaction details.
+Local businesses, as well as organisations like the Uganda Revenue Authority, National Social Security Fund (NSSF), and Absa Bank Uganda, require data entry clerks to manage customer records and transaction details.

 Security guards play a crucial role in maintaining safety and security at various locations, including businesses, residential areas, and public events.
 This job requires vigilance, reliability, and basic training, though formal educational qualifications are often not necessary.
 Shopping malls or office buildings frequently hire security personnel to oversee operations and respond to incidents.
 Securiko Uganda, Uganda Security Services, and G4S Security Services are examples of companies looking to hire security guards.